Surrealism-All/SurrealismUI/README.md

 ![image-20230916001834136](https://github.com/syf20020816/SurrealismUI/blob/main/README/imgs/image-20230916001834136.png)

-### SURProgress
+### SProgress
-SURProgress is commonly used to display download progress or event processing progress And you can fully control it through the progress property
+SProgress is commonly used to display download progress or event processing progress And you can fully control it through the progress property

 #### properties